 Commemorative statuettes are available for a network, studio, or production company that was principally involved with the winning program or achievement, as determined by NATAS.
 The studio or production company name may be included on the engraving.
 The word "commemorative" is engraved at the rear of the statuette.
-Commemorative statuettes cannot be issued to individuals.
+Commemorative statuettes cannot be ordered for, or issued to, individuals.